yvonnefroehlich/splitlab_stacksplit/02_stacksplit/StackSplit/Doc/StackSplit_userguide.md

 **Additional remark**

-After running StackSplit the first time, please check if the single listbox entries are aligned below their corresponding headlines, otherwise please open file ``SS_basic_settings.m`` and adjust the fontsize of the listbox entries in the upper part of the function for your needs.
+After running StackSplit the first time, please check if the single list box entries are aligned below their corresponding headlines, otherwise please open file ``SS_basic_settings.m`` and adjust the font size of the list box entries in the upper part of the function for your needs.

 ## Using StackSplit